back to Blog

 Sales Representative (Sales Rep)

-A representative selling products to retailers in exchange for commission.
+A representative who sells products to retailers in exchange for commission.

 Sales Tax